Family Friendly Itinerary in Japan for 10 Days

 You probably have seen the famous snow monkeys taking a bath in an outdoor onsen!
 If it is the right season to see Snow Monkey, it will also be a day-trip option from Tokyo.

 How to visit Snow Monkey Park (Jigokudani)?
-When is proper season for seeing Snow Monkey?
+When is the proper season for seeing Snow Monkey?
 You may have a lot of questions, find the answers to all your questions in the linked article!

-Day 4.
-Free day in Tokyo
+Day 4: Free day in Tokyo

-Day 5.
-Move to Kyoto
+Day 5: Head to Kyoto

-Morning (10.30 am)
+Morning (10:30 am)

-Take Shinkansen also known as Bullet Train
+Take the Shinkansen AKA the Bullet Train

 Hikari Shinkansen Bullet train, Transfer to Kyoto, Family friendly Itinerary in Japan, Tokyo Station, Kyoto Station

-Afternoon (1am)
+Afternoon (1pm)

 Late afternoon (1pm)

 Option 1.
-Explore around Kyoto Station Building
+Explore the Kyoto Station area

-Oprion 2.
+Option 2.
 Kyoto Handi Craft Center & Okazaki Park

 Option 3.
 Umekoji Park & Kyoto Railway Museum